astral-sh/rye/docs/guide/faq.md

 extensions.
 There is no known solution to this problem today other than [registering a non portable toolchain](toolchains/index.md#registering-toolchains).

-This issue is inherited from `python-build-standalone` and more informations can be found in the documentation: [References to Build-Time Paths](https://gregoryszorc.com/docs/python-build-standalone/main/quirks.html#references-to-build-time-paths).
+This issue is inherited from `python-build-standalone` and more information can be found in the documentation: [References to Build-Time Paths](https://gregoryszorc.com/docs/python-build-standalone/main/quirks.html#references-to-build-time-paths).
 There is also an open
 Rye issue for it: [Issue #621](https://github.com/mitsuhiko/rye/issues/621).